-WG5, 24th of October (Brussels)
+WG5.
+24th of October (Brussels)

-Executive Committee meeting, 3rd of December (Madrid).
-Inter AC seminar hosted by the LDAC on Impact of Brexit in the composition, functioning and performance of the Advisory Council, 4th of December (Madrid).
+Executive Committee meeting, 3rd of December (Madrid)

+Inter AC seminar hosted by the LDAC on Impact of Brexit in the composition, functioning and performance of the Advisory Council, 4^{th} of December (Madrid)

-Analysis of LDAC advice and replies from the European Commission (September 2015 - December 2018)
+Analysis of LDAC advices and replies from the European Commission (September 2015 - December 2018)

-- Recommendations LDAC conference on external dimension of the CFP, Las Palmas de Gran Canaria, 16-17 September 2015 - Improving implementation of the EU regulation to fight against illegal, unreported and unregulated (IUU) fishing $-\,$ R-08-16/WG5 - Improving implementation of Council regulation (EC) 1005/2008 to prevent, deter and eliminate illegal, unreported and unregulated (IUU) fishing joint opinion LDAC-MAC-MEDAC - Draft advice on BBNJ process governance and quality of the expertise November 2017 - Request to improve data quality and methodology for the EU distant water fleet (DWF) under the STECF Annual Economic Report (AER)
+Recommendations - LDAC conference on external dimension of the CFP, Las Palmas de Gran Canaria, 16-17 September 2015

+Improving implementation of the EU regulation to fight against illegal, unreported and unregulated (IUU) fishing - R-08-16/WG5

+Improving implementation of Council regulation (EC) 1005/2008 to prevent, deter and eliminate illegal, unreported and unregulated (IUU) fishing - joint opinion LDAC-MAC-MEDAC

+Draft advice on BBNJ process - governance and quality of the expertise - November 2017

+Request to improve data quality and methodology for the EU distant water fleet (DWF) under the STECF Annual Economic Report (AER)

-- LDAC advice on EU commission proposal for sustainable management of the external fishing fleet Fishing Authorization Regulation (FAR) R-04-16/WG5 - Recommendations for ensuring a robust new Fishing Authorisation Regulation (FAR) R-10-16/WG5 - Request for clarification about access to Chilean ports by the European surface longline fleet May 2018 - LDAC advice in preparation for NAFO 40th annual meeting, Tallinn (Estonia), 17-21 September 2018 R-02-18/WG2 - LDAC Opinion on Transparency and accountability of the SFPAs sectoral support Nov.
-2016 - LDAC advice on the role of fishing agents by the EU fleets targeting straddling stocks and highly migratory species within the framework of SFPAs R-07-17/WG4 - Improving EU actions for International Fisheries Governance in the Atlantic and Indian Oceans -May 2018 - Proposition provisoire à un avis du LDAC concernant la règlementation sur les subventions à la pêche Version 3, Novembre 2018/WG5 - Draft LDAC recommendation on strengthening the European Union role in the field of International Fisheries Governance November 2018 - Members' and observers' attendance to LDAC meetings for the last two working and financial years (2016-2017 and 2017-2018) - See Annex 4
+LDAC advice on EU commission proposal for sustainable management of the external fishing fleet Fishing Authorization Regulation (FAR) - R-04-16/WG5

+Recommendations for ensuring a robust new Fishing Authorisation Regulation (FAR) - R-10-16/WG5

+Request for clarification about access to Chilean ports by the European surface longline fleet - May 2018

+LDAC advice in preparation for NAFO 40th annual meeting, Tallinn (Estonia), 17-21 September 2018 - R-02-18/WG2

+Transparency and accountability of the SFPAs sectoral support - November 2016

+LDAC advice on the role of fishing agents by the Eu fleets targeting straddling stocks and highly migratory species within the framework of SFPAs - R-07-17/WG4

+Improving Eu actions for International Fisheries Governance in the Atlantic and Indian Oceans -May 2018

+Propositions provisoire à un avis du LDAC concernant la règlementation sur les subventions à la pêche - Version 3.
+Novembre 2018/WG5

+Draft LDAC recommendation on strengthening the European Union role in the field of International Fisheries Governance - November 2018

+Members' and observers' attendance to LDAC meetings for the last two working and financial years (2016-2017 and 2017-2018) - See Annex 4

+Findings